A Majorization-Minimization Algorithm for Computing the Karcher Mean of Positive Definite Matrices: MM algorithm for computing the Karcher mean

-\subsection{Proof of Lemma~\ref{lemma:major}}
+\subsubsection{Proof of Lemma~\ref{lemma:major}}

-We start with the following auxiliary lemma and its proof: \begin{lemma} $\bX'$ is the unique minimizer of \end{lemma} \begin{proof} The proof can be divided into two steps.
+We start with the following auxiliary lemma and its proof: \begin{lemma} $\bX'$ is the unique minimizer of over the set $\SS_+(p)$. \end{lemma} \begin{proof} The proof can be divided into two steps.
 In the first step, we will show that $\bX'$ is the unique stationary point of $g_{\bX'}(\bX)$.
-In the second step, we will show that $\bX'$ is also the unique minimizer of $g_{\bX'}(\bX)$.
+In the second step, we will show that $\bX'$ is the unique minimizer of $g_{\bX'}(\bX)$.

 We start with the first step.
-By the discussion in Section~\ref{sec:diff}, $g_{\bX'}(\bX)$ is differentiable and the derivative is
+Applying the matrix derivatives in Section~\ref{sec:diff}, $g_{\bX'}(\bX)$ is differentiable and the derivative with respect to $\bX$ is